 Response: Correct.
 Work-study and loans are not applicable.
-All other forms of grants and scholarships must be applied first including the CARES Wyoming Adult Grant.
-Only after all other funds are applied students may receive this grant if there is still an unmet cost for food and housing.
+All other forms of grants and scholarships must be applied first with the exception of the CARES Wyoming College Grant, which may be applied after the Adult Grant if there is still an unmet costs for food and housing.

-5. May institutions prorate the unmet food and housing costs based on enrollment of less than full-time?
+5. May institutions prorate the unmet costs based on enrollment of less than full-time?

-Response: Yes, institutions must prorate for less than full-time enrollment based on TCA and any unmet food and housing costs that still exists after other sources of aid are applied excluding loans and federal work-study.
+Response: Yes, institutions must prorate for less than full-time enrollment based on TCA and any unmet costs that still exists.

-6. Is it accurate that the institution may need to reduce the grant amount, not solely because of enrollment status at less than full time, but because there is no remaining unmet costs for food and housing?
+6. Is it accurate that the institution may need to reduce the grant amount, not solely because of enrollment status at less than full time, but because there is no remaining unmet costs for the TCA?